hjy1210/HelloWorld/Stream.md

 Note 1: mp4dash is a batch file, which need python(>=2.6), python 3 is not supported.

 Note 2: **above procedures DO work for mp4 files created by Microsoft Movie Maker.
-Can be played correctly in dash.js palyer**.
+Can be played correctly in dash.js palyer and shaka player**.

+## shaka player
+[shaka player](https://github.com/google/shaka-player) is another free dash player which is created by google.
+It's documentation is very good.